cdli-gh/blog/_blog/index.md

 tags: []
 ---

 Welcome to the CDLI Blogs.
-This site is used keep track of objectives and progress in CDLI projects.
+This site is used keep track of objectives and progress in CDLI supervized projects.

 See below the list of pograms in which CDLI participates.